simoneSantoni/data-viz-smm635/README.md

 ## Software requirements

-For this module, you are supposed to run Python 3.7 or higher on your machine.
+For this module, you're supposed to run Python 3.7 or higher on your machine.
 Now, how to get Python to work on your machine?
 There are several ways to do that.
 A fast, smooth alternative is to install [Anaconda](https://www.anaconda.com/what-is-anaconda/), an open-source